 As of this posting, BRK.A is buying on the NYSE for $303,100 a share.
 The holding company’s portfolio is diverse, ranging from completely owned businesses like Dairy Queen and Netjets to minority stakes in household names like Apple, Coca-Cola, and Wells Fargo.
-The remainder of our list of the best and most expensive stocks in the world in 2022 is as follows.
+The remainder of our list of the best stocks in the world is as follows.

 The Top 10 Most Expensive Stock In The World

 A stock market is a place where you can make millions or lose everything.
 Some of the most expensive stocks in the world have paid off handsomely for investors, while others have been massive busts.
-Here are 10 of the most expensive stocks in history:
+Here are 10 such stocks in history:

 1. Berkshire Hathaway: $427,405 per share